mozilla/addons-server/docs/topics/development/debugging.rst

 Debugging
 =========

-The :ref:`docker setup <install-with-docker>` uses supervisord to run the django runserver.
+We use supervisord to run the Django runserver.
 This means if you want to access the management server from a shell to run things like ipdb_ you still can.

 Using ipdb